Domestic Violence Charges and New Jersey Gun Ownership--

 Domestic Violence Charges and New Jersey Gun Ownership--Concluding Thoughts

 The information above is only a summary of how federal law, and laws relating to New Jersey's Prevention of Domestic Violence Act affect Second Amendment rights.
-These laws are complicated.
+These laws are complicated and presently unsettled.
 New Jersey gun owners affected by these laws should seek skilled legal help immediately upon becoming involved in a domestic violence situation.
 Gun Lawyers in New Jersey™ can provide that help.

 Time is of the essence.